Name: Šumarice Memorial Park (aka: Memorial Park October in Kragujevac/Спомен-парк Крагујевачки октобар)

 Photo 6: 'Krvava bajka' film poster, 1969

 The first was a 1962 film called 'Prozvan je i V3' directed by Milenko Štrpce (Photo 5).
-The film's title roughly translates into English as "And They Were Known as V3", with V/3 being the name of the class whose students were killed at the site of the monument.
+The film's title roughly translates into English as "Roll Call for Class V3", with "V3" being the designation for the class of students (5th grade, 3rd form) who were killed at the site of the monument.
 This film depicts the events of the massacre with the protagonist being one of the young executed grammar school children.
 The second was a 1969 film called 'Krvava bajka' (A Bloody Fairytale) (Photo 6), named after the Maksimović poem, and was directed by Branimir Janković.
 The events of the massacre in this film are examined from the perspective of a group of young street shoe cleaners who ban together during the occupation of the town.